emk/heroku-buildpack-rust/README.md

 intention is that this will involve into a production-quality, supported buildpack as Rust and Cargo mature.

+## Two ways to use this buildpack

+You can track dependencies using either git submodules or [Cargo][cargo].
+The former actually deploys reliably, but most libraries are quickly migrating to the latter strategy, which is still experimental.

-## Tracking dependencies with git submodules
+### Tracking dependencies with git submodules

 For detailed instructions, please see
 [Deploying Rust applications to Heroku][instructions], which explains how to get everything working.
-For an example application, see [`heroku-rust-hello`][].
+For an example application, see `[heroku-rust-hello][]`.
 If you really want to use Rust in production on Heroku, this method is recommended.
 Unfortunately, as everybody migrates their libraries to Cargo, it's getting harder to make this work.

-## Tracking dependencies with Cargo
+### Tracking dependencies with Cargo

-There is limited support for [Cargo][cargo], but it won't be very useful until Cargo offers a way to lock down the versions of dependencies.
-For an example application, see [`heroku-rust-cargo-hello`][].
+There is limited support for Cargo, but it won't be very useful until Cargo offers a way to lock down the versions of dependencies.
+For an example application, see `[heroku-rust-cargo-hello][]`.
 In particular, note that you need need to use `heroku-buildpack-multi` and `heroku-buildpack-git` to upgrade Heroku's copy of `git`, or else Cargo will fail as follows:

 ``` sh
 fatal: Not a git repository: '.'